Lana: A1R Confocal, Spectral, SIM microscope

 Applications

-• Super resolution on live cells.
+- Super resolution on live cells.
 Fast moving processes can be captured in super resolution using 2D SIM and TIRF-SIM, slower processes can also be captured in 3D SIM.
 TIRF-SIM is ideal for processes that occur within 200 µm from the cover slip.
-Organoid imaging in laser scanning confocal mode using Lana, acquiered by Pooja Sonavaneorganoid imaging using confocal mode on Lana
+Organoid imaging in laser scanning confocal mode using Lana, acquiered by Pooja Sonavane

 Organoid imaging in laser scanning confocal mode using Lana, acquiered by Pooja Sonavane